 2.1.1 The 2013/14 Financial Planning and Budget process saw the approval of a three year capital scheme for Surface Water Management Improvements (Flooding).
 The newly approved Investment Plan for 2015-2019 includes £2.600m for Surface Water Management Improvements including £1.600m for 2015/16 which reflects £0.600m reprogramming from 2014/15 as reported to Cabinet on 10 November 2014.
-There is currently £0.200m of residual monies allocated to flooding held within the New Homes Bonus balances, available to fund future expenditure.
+There is currently £0.200m of residual monies allocated to flooding held within the New Homes Bonus balances, and which is available to fund future expenditure.
+Proposals are being prepared for a continuation of the scheme in future years to be considered as part of the 2016-2019 Financial Planning and Budget process.